adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 Before we can get started with adding another table controller, we have to deal with modifications to our database schema.
 The default code for Azure Mobile Apps will deploy the configured schema **only if the database is empty**.
 If the database is not empty, you have to do extra work.
+This extra work involves updating the schema of your database.

+There are two methods of doing this.
+The first we will consider is Code First Migrations.
+With code first migrations, we construct a code file whenever we need to change the database.
+Don't worry - it's done for us.
+Later on, we will consider Database First.
+With database first, we adjust the database schema manually, then write C# models to reflect that change.

-Nothing causes more headaches in an Azure Mobile Apps backend than [code-first migrations].
+Nothing causes more headaches in an Azure Mobile Apps backend than [code first migrations].
 A code-first migration is simply a set of configuration commands that updates the database to support the new database model.
 If you try to publish this application, you will see an `InvalidOperationException` and your service will likely crash.
 If you manage to trap the error, it will say _The model backing